 Where a licence holder has committed an offence listed in Appendix Q, the City Council must make a decision in respect of what action should be taken against the licence holder.
-The City Council will have regard to the Council's Enforcement policy detailed above and the Code for Crown Prosecutors
+The City Council will have regard to the Council's Enforcement policy detailed above, the Regulators code and the Code for Crown Prosecutors.